 Tangi Ropars is one of three Moskittos who you won’t be able to make go away, much less swat.
 He comes from hardy stock and he’s here to stay – most fortuitously so, in Toronto.
 Mr Ropars and his Celtic-Breton ancestors come from Brittany, in northeastern France.
 As a matter of fact the French tried to crush the Celtic-Breton culture by banning the use of the language he speaks and sings in throughout the 19th and 20th centuries in an effort to force Bretons like him to adopt French as the language of communication.
 Nevertheless, until the 1960s Breton was spoken or understood by many of the inhabitants of western Brittany.
 And during the 1970s, Breton schools were opened and the local authorities started to promote the language, which was on the brink of extinction.
-And now, Mr Ropars, having roamed the world singing in his native Breton language, has made Toronto one of two homes, here to share his voice with two other Moskittos – Ahmed Moneka from Iraq, Yura Rafaliuk from Ukraine and, Fethi Nadjem, from Algeria.
+And now, Mr Ropars, having roamed the world singing in his native Breton language, has made Toronto one of two homes, here to share his voice with three other Moskittos – Ahmed Moneka from Iraq, Yura Rafaliuk from Ukraine and, Fethi Nadjem, from Algeria.

 Each of these Moskittos has a similar story.
 The Americans bombed Iraq under its dictator, Saddam Hussein into submission and once they had done so, they colonised the country, creating division – as colonists are wont to do – driving wedges between Iraqi and Iraqi, ramping up hatred and fueling the terrorism that the world – including the people of Iraq have had to deal with and flee from – as Mr Moneka has done.
 This story is common in North Africa, where the French also left a large footprint and a trail of destruction.
 It’s a story that Fethi Nadjem knows all too well and it spills out of the bittersweet strains of his violin.
 Meanwhile Yura Rafaliuk – the fourth Moskitto in our story – is also living with the broken dreams of Ukraine, a country once freed from the yoke of Soviet occupation only to be invaded by rampaging Russians who annexed Crimea, and have wreaked havoc on the Ukrainians living along the eastern borders with Russia.